JJ/github-pr-contains-action/README.md

 - `v10`: Skips checks if not in a pull request; adds information to prevent this use too.
 - `v11`: Adds a configuration variable that skips users, with dependabot skipped by default (or passed through).
 - `v12`: Make compatible with private repos.
 Upgrade to latest github API.
+- `v13`: Fixes the use of `waivedUsers` which didn't actually work.

 ## License